roshanstha1996/hello-world/README.md

 # hello-world
  hi this is roshan shrestha BSc.
-L6 Top Up (Hons) Computing
+(Hons) Computing graduate